 IDG Contributor Network: What IT should understand before implementing an in-memory computing solution | Computing

-As I explained in ”Scale out and conquer architectural decisions behind distributed in memory systems,” choosing the right open source solution (such as a combination of Apache Ignite, Apache Kafka, Apache Spark, and Kubernetes) for an in-memory (IMC) infrastructure ensures a simpler and more cost-effective architecture for applications to support digital transformation and omnichannel customer engagement initiatives.
+As I explained in ”Scale out and conquer architectural decisions behind distributed in memory systems,” choosing the right open source (such as a combination of Apache Ignite, Apache Kafka, Apache Spark, and Kubernetes) for an in-memory computing (IMC) infrastructure ensures a simpler and more cost-effective architecture for applications to support digital transformation and omnichannel customer engagement initiatives.

 It is also critical when deciding on a solution to ensure the flexibility to deploy and manage the architecture to meet your organization’s requirements related to simplicity, security, availability, and cost.
 As you evaluate various IMC architecture alternatives, here are some key considerations to keep in mind.